SmbatPoghosyan/url-shortener-app/backend/README.md

 All routes require a valid JWT token.

+## Analytics

+Each short URL tracks how many times it has been visited.

+- The visit count is returned when listing URLs using `GET /urls`.
+- `GET /urls/:id/stats` returns the click count for a specific URL you own.

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.